-Non-Traditional Campus Director: Dr. Dave Henry, Interim
+Non-Traditional Campus Director: Bruce Long

 The department of adult education is committed to the development of adult Christian leaders through our Leadership Education for Adult Development (LEAD) degree completion program.
 Our programming is philosophically grounded in the principles of life-long learning.
 To this end, we provide non-traditional students with a comprehensive, yet practical education through an intensive curriculum drawing on resources, theory, and knowledge of relevant disciplines.
 Students are enabled to study, analyze, and evaluate ethical and management problems in the workplace from a broad Christian perspective.
 Effective decision-making, goal formation, and short and long range planning skills are important training students receive so they may be prepared to apply principles as Christian leaders in a professional environment.

 The LEAD (Leadership Education for Adult Development) Department exists to educate, equip, and enrich adult learners to be Christian leaders in the workplace and the church.